Mapleia/STAT_201_proj/src/3_Method_Plan.md

 ### Expectations

 At first glance, the preliminary results don't seem to suggest a strong relationship between area burned and wind speed.
-This could suggest that wind speed is not as important of a factor as the prior research lead us to believe, but it could also be a symptom of some flaw in our approach.
-It could very well be the case that our catagorization of the wind speed was too arbitrary and that we needed a more definitive metric to define "high" and "low".
+This could suggest that wind speed is not as important of a factor as the prior research led us to believe, but it could also be a symptom of some flaw in our approach.
+It could very well be the case that our categorisation of the wind speed was too arbitrary and that we needed a more definitive metric to define "high" and "low".

 ### More Research Needed